axelarnetwork/axelar-examples/README.md

 npm run check-balance [local|testnet]
 ```

-If not specify, this will print balances of the wallet for testnet.
+If not specified, this will print balances of the wallet for testnet.

 ## Running the local chains